 SEER Ratings

-Your air conditioner’s efficiency is linked to its SEER, or Seasonal Energy Efficiency Rating.
+Your air conditioner’s efficiency is impacted by its SEER, or Seasonal Energy Efficiency Rating.
 This ranking measures how well it uses electricity to create cooling.
 The bigger the rating, the more efficient the air conditioner is.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

 • Higher SEER-rated air conditioners come with extra features to help you save more.
-These features may entail variable-speed cooling.
-Instead of running at full speed continuously, these air conditioners can adjust blower speeds based on your cooling preferences.
-This leads to quieter and more energy-efficient air conditioning.
-While an air conditioner with a better SEER rating is often more expensive, it might be eligible for more rebates.
+These features may include variable-speed cooling.
+Instead of going at 100% all the time, these air conditioners can adjust blower speeds adjusted for your cooling needs.
+This creates quieter and more energy-efficient air conditioning.
+While an air conditioner with a higher SEER rating is often more expensive, it may be eligible for more rebates.
 And the energy savings over its life span might help it pay for itself.

-Start Your Air Conditioning Installation with Vogts Heating & Air Right Away
+Kickstart Your Air Conditioning Installation with Vogts Heating & Air Now

-When you’re researching air conditioning replacement, the company who hooks it up is just as important as the model you go with.
+When you’re preparing for air conditioning replacement, the company who hooks it up is just as important as the model you choose.
 Vogts Heating & Air is one of the number one names for air conditioning installation in Pocatello.
-From helping you select the ideal solution for your house to discussing financing options to professional installation, partnering with us is a breeze.
-Reach us at 208-621-0129 to start today!
+From helping you select the right solution for your house to going over financing options to professional installation, working with our professionals is a breeze.
+Contact us at 208-621-0129 to start right away!